-According to The National Institute on Drug Abuse, heroin is an opioid drug.
+Heroin is an opioid drug.
 It is made from morphine, which comes from the opium poppy plant.
-These plants are grown in various locations around the world, including Mexico, Colombia and parts of Asia.
+These plants are grown in various locations around the world, including Mexico, Colombia, and parts of Asia.

-Heroin is a drug that has a very short half-life compared to other types of drugs.
-The half-life of this drug means that about half the drug has left the body in less than 10 minutes.
+The opioid has a very short half-life compared to other types of drugs.
+Half-life is the amount of time it takes for half of the used dose to pass through the body or be metabolized.
 So, when the high ends, half of the drug still remains in the body.
 This process will continue to occur until the entire amount of the drug has been eliminated.

-Its half-life is only about 3 to 8 minutes long.
-Because of this, the high that it produces is very short.
+Heroin’s half-life is only about 30 minutes long.
+Because of this, the high that it produces is short.
 People tend to believe that this must mean that it can’t be detected in the body for very long.
 This isn’t true at all.

 Some types of saliva tests will detect heroin use for a little over 20 hours after the last use.
 For this reason, some may consider this test to be a good choice.
 It’s not as invasive as a blood test, and it’s fairly easy to perform.

-Hair tests are very reliable to determine long-term heroin use.
+Hair tests are very reliable in determining long-term heroin use.
 However, if someone has only recently used the drug, the test will probably give a negative result.
 It takes more time before it will show up on a hair test.
-In fact, it can take up to a week, or even more in some cases.
+In fact, it can take up to a week or even more in some cases.

 Blood tests for heroin aren’t used very often.
 They are the most invasive test of all, and the results are quite unreliable.
-This is because the substance will leave the bloodstream within 2 hours.
+This is because the substance will leave the bloodstream within a few hours.
 However, it does enter the bloodstream within a matter of minutes after one use.